 Alcibiades: “I certainly should answer, that the subjects were such as I knew better than others who were present.”– 106 c-d

 Socrates then asks him if he has obtained this “knowledge” from others or found this out himself.
 Alcibiades answers that there is really no other alternative than those two possibilities.
-Socrates will pursue this line of questioning a bit later, but first he wants to examine Alcibiades’ confidence level in his areas of expertise.
+First, Socrates will pursue this line of questioning a bit later.
+However, he wants to examine Alcibiades’ confidence level in his areas of expertise first.

-Socrates acknowledges that Alcibiades, like all Greek male youth, was given an education consisting of grammar, gymnastics, and stringed instruments such as the lyre.
+Socrates acknowledges that Alcibiades received an education.
+It included grammar, gymnastics, and stringed instruments like the lyre.
 He then proceeds with the following line of questioning:

 Socrates: “Well then, when the Athenians are consulting together about the grammar of their language…at these times is it that you will rise up to give them your advice?”

 Socrates asks him about the lyre and wrestling, too, and Alcibiades answers the same.
 He then goes on to other areas:

 Socrates: “On what subjects, then, of their consultations is it that you intend the giving them of your advise?
 It cannot be when building is the subject?”

 Socrates: “Because in this case a builder would give them better advice than you could.”